avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 ----

-Hey, security fan!
-Do as the CyKor guys suggest and start solving a few challenges at [avatao](https://avatao.com).
-For a warming up, here is a [nice intro path](https://platform.avatao.com/paths/ee29eaed-cd00-4a4d-b4bd-4e3cd83d714b).
+>If you feel like solving a few challenges, [avatao](https://avatao.com) offers you a [nice intro path](https://platform.avatao.com/paths/ee29eaed-cd00-4a4d-b4bd-4e3cd83d714b) to start with.
+Enjoy!

-[//]: # "If you need more excitement, try this [harder, CTF-like path](https://platform.avatao.com/paths/e1052773-cf38-4f8e-9f7f-813e5e64e400).
-Enjoy!"
+[//]: # "If you need more excitement, try this [harder, CTF-like path](https://platform.avatao.com/paths/e1052773-cf38-4f8e-9f7f-813e5e64e400). "
+>

--- the avatao team
+> -- the avatao team

 ----
 You can also read the original interview in Korean.